 Figure 9: Fresnel effect shown on chrome spheres

-Anisotropy is shown in more sparse weaves like satins.
+5.3 Anisotropy Anisotropy is shown in more sparse weaves like satins.
 This is because anisotropy is cause by having small parallel/uninterrupted grooves in a surface, this results in reflections being stretched and reduced glossiness of reflections.
 The reason anisotropy is not shown in other weave types is due to the frequency of interruptions of the grooves between yarns being caused by the weft.
+What is anisotropy?

 Figure 10: Anisotrophy shown on a chrome sphere by tiling a vertical ramp on the UVs

 5.4 Transparency Transparency is an incredibly important to capturing realistic thin fabrics like which you would see with plain sheer curtains, typically though, transparency is only visible in in fabrics which have thinner single ply yarns in their weave.
 Due to this transparency is not needed for many cloth types and is very rarely seen in clothing.
 To create convincing transparency I used the alpha maps generated in the earlier modelling/rendering stages so that the transparency matches the weave rather than being uniform.

 5.5 Bump VS Displacement There are two methods to adding depth information into a shader, for cloth this is highly important to get an organic feeling material since cloth is never perfectly flat due to structural imperfections in the weave caused by the weft yarns.
 I found a combination of both methods gives me the best quality/speed ratio (Secondary forms and bump for tertiary details)